-James 4:5-6 [The Living Bible] "Well, what do you think the scripture means when it says the Holy Spirit whom God has placed within us watches over us with tender jealousy?
+James 4:5-6 (TLB) "Well, what do you think the scripture means when it says the Holy Spirit whom God has placed within us watches over us with tender jealousy?
 And He gives us more and more strength to stand against all such evil longing."

 Notice, they decided it was the Holy Spirit.
 The Greek does not say that.
 It simply says "spirit."
 It does not say "Holy Spirit."
 It simply says "spirit," but they took it upon themselves to insert the word "Holy."

 Now this one comes from The Jerusalem Bible.

 James 4:5-6 (TJB) Surely you do not think the scripture is wrong when it says the spirit which He sent to live in us wants us for himself alone.

 They changed the wording and interpreted rather than merely translated what it says, because they are trying to make sense out of it.
 That translation is not correct.